The Challenge: USA season 1: Final Challenge

 The remaining contestants were flown to Patagonia for the Final Challenge, where they would race up Cerro López mountain.
-Players complete a series of checkpoints in male-female pairs to earn points based on their placements.
-However, due to uneven numbers after Ben's departure from the competition, each female player would have to complete a checkpoint individually.
+Players complete a series of checkpoints in male-female pairs, and individually for the Final Leg, to earn points based on their placements.
+However, due to uneven numbers after Ben's medical disqualification, each female player would have to complete a checkpoint individually.
 The male and female players with the most points at the end of the Final Challenge are declared the winners of the season.
 To take home the money they currently possess in their bank account, players must finish the Final Challenge.
 If, at any point, a teammate quits, their partner is also out and both players' bank accounts are reduced to $0.

 The first pair or individual to complete each checkpoint receives 5 points each; second receives 4 points; third receives 3 points; fourth receives 2 points; fifth receives 1 point.
 After each checkpoint, the Algorithm determines new pairs for the next checkpoint.